hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 129**

 - A. Deploy each microservice as a Deployment.
 Expose the Deployment in the cluster using a Service, and use the Service DNS name to address it from other microservices within the cluster.
-MathamSJ
+100%/MathamSJ

 **Benefit of using Service**